FreddeFrallan/Non-Residual-Prompting/README.md

 Controlling the generative process for large causal language models is at large an unsolved problem.
 In our approach, we try to move towards a more steerable generation process by enabling high-level prompt instructions at arbitrary time steps.

 We introduce a separate language model for the prompt instructions, that generate positionally invariant hidden states.
 This prompt model is then used to steer the generative model.
 Using non-redisual attention, we keep track of two streams of information in the original generative model.
-Allow us to steer the generative model without leaving any disruptive footprints in its hidden states.
+This allows us to steer the text generation without leaving any disruptive footprints in the hidden states.

 <!-- GETTING STARTED -->
 ## Getting Started